 Average TI Allowance per Square Foot by Age of Space

 As you can see, new spaces see significantly higher TI allowances on average than existing spaces.
-Leases for new space in 2021 saw an extremely high TI allowance being offered, largely due to major leases like Skyworks, Cloudflare, Canva, and Ottobock being signed with TI allowances above $80 per sf.
+Leases for new space in 2021 saw an extremely high TI allowance being offered, largely due to major leases like Skyworks, Cloudflare, Canva, and Ottobock being signed with TI allowances above $80 per square foot.

 Another method to break down tenant improvement allowances is by submarket.
 It would be fair to assume that TI allowances should be fairly similar across Austin’s four primary submarkets, but is that actually the case?